 Click Submit after each question to see feedback and to record your answer.
 If your instructor has assigned this exercise set, you must answer every question before your answers will be submitted to the gradebook.

 In the end the Party would announce that two and two made five, and you would have to believe it.
 It was inevitable that they should make that claim sooner or later: the logic of their position demanded it.
 Not merely the validity of experience, but the very existence of external reality was tacitly denied by their philosophy.
 The heresy of heresies was common sense.
 And what was terrifying was not that they would kill you for thinking otherwise, but that they might be right.
 For, after all, how do we know that two and two make four?
 Or that the force of gravity works?
 Or that the past is unchangeable?
-If both the past and the external world exist only in the mind, and if the mind itself is controllable—what then?
+If both the past and the external world exist only in the mind, and if the mind itself is controllable—

 From page 69 of the novel 1984 by George Orwell (Signet, 1990).